Privacy · Last updated 6 July 2026

 - How: With your permission via HealthKit.
 The App may also write workout location back to Health when available.

 - Where it goes: Health data stays in HealthKit and your on-device database.
-Never sent to our servers.
+Never sent to my servers.

 Motion & Fitness